huzeir2k/nostrvine/mobile/docs/MODERATION_RESPONSE_PROCESS.md

 We are responsible **only for content hosted on our infrastructure**.
 We enforce strict moderation on:
 - Events accepted by relay3.openvine.co
 - Media served via media.divine.video
-- Content displayed in the diVine app
+- Content displayed in the Divine app

 Other Nostr infrastructure operators are responsible for their own moderation.